Beliavsky/Fortran-Tools/README.md

 [m_err2](https://github.com/mgoonde/m_err2): independent error-storing and reporting type, using the __FILE__ and __LINE__ macros of the C-preprocessor, by Miha Gunde

+[Seer](https://github.com/epasveer/seer): gui frontend to gdb for Linux, by Ernie Pasveer

 [serialbox](https://github.com/GridTools/serialbox): data serialization library and tools for C/C++, Fortran, and Python3, used to build validation frameworks against reference runs, from ETH Zurich

 [ups](https://github.com/sth/ups): source level C, C++ and Fortran debugger that runs under X11, by Mark Russell.
 Currently supported systems are FreeBSD and GNU/Linux on Intel x86 and Solaris on SPARC.